O365/python-o365/README.md

 # now account is accesing the shared_mailbox@example.com in every api call.
 shared_mailbox_messages = account.mailbox().get_messages()
 ```

-Instead of defining the resource used at the protocol level, you can provide it per use case as follows:
+Instead of defining the resource used at the account or protocol level, you can provide it per use case as follows:
 ```python
 # ...
 account = Account(credentials=my_credentials)  # account defaults to 'ME' resource